PerfLab-io/animation-frame-article/Readme.md

 Encompassing all different kinds of work a browser will create and execute before shipping a frame to the screen.
 Sometimes the work executed within some of the frames might extend past a budget established in order to maintain a smooth experience.
 In which case any animation frame that extend past a 50ms budget would be considered a [long animation frame](https://developer.chrome.com/docs/web-platform/long-animation-frames), or LoAF, entry.

 Since most of us will attribute LoAF entries to INP attribution data, its important to mention that animation frames are not required to be preceeding or encompassing an interaction.
-As they are purelly measuring different types of work, and collecting timestamps of interaction events, that happened before the browser could ship the next frame.
+As they are purely measuring different types of work, and collecting timestamps of interaction events, that happened before the browser could ship the next frame.

 ![Visualizing an animation frame vs the different work executed during its span on https://perflab.io](animation-frame-and-stages.jpg)
 > Visualizing an animation frame vs the different work executed during its span on https://perflab.io